inspire-group/adv-patch-paper-list/README.md

 # A Paper List for Localized Adversarial Patch Research

 ## Changelog
+- <u>07/2025</u>: I stopped tracking new papers around Jan 2024.
+However, if you have any interesting new papers to share, feel free to send me a message or (preferably) submit a pull request :)

 - <u>07/2022</u>: wrote two blog posts for adversarial patches and certifiably robust image classification [post1](https://freedom-to-tinker.com/2022/07/12/toward-trustworthy-machine-learning-an-example-in-defending-against-adversarial-patch-attacks/">) [post2](https://freedom-to-tinker.com/2022/07/19/toward-trustworthy-machine-learning-an-example-in-defending-against-adversarial-patch-attacks-2/)